klutchell/mediaserver/README.md

 A custom domain isn't expensive, and I'm using one from [namecheap](namecheap.com).

-Free subdomain services could also be used but the configuration would have to be adjusted to use url sub-paths instead of unique sub-domains.
-Sub-paths are not covered in this guide.

-Example:
-  *  `myserver.freedomain.com/plex`
-  *  `myserver.freedomain.com/plexpy`
-  * ...

 ### CloudFlare

 I'm also using [CloudFlare](https://cloudflare.com) (free) for my DNS provider,